 Kate Greenaway is a very child-centred nursery, which means that children spend much of their day engaged in self-directed learning.
 The majority of the day is free-flow, meaning children choose to engage in a range of different activities, indoors and outdoors.
 Children engage in activities independently and with their friends, as well as taking part in adult facilitated activities that are planned from children’s interests and developmental needs.

 We believe that at this young age children learn best through a play-based curriculum, with support from our experienced staff team who engage with children in their play to support social interaction, language development and further learning opportunities.

-Some key attributes we seek to develop in children include self-confidence, problem solving and independence.
+Some key attributes we seek to develop in children include self-confidence, problem solving, independence, curiosity and language development.